-The crude tanker orderbook has risen steadily for many months.
-Orderbook data tell us how many ships have been ordered and how many are under construction.
-The orderbook level helps us assess companies’ expectations of future rates and industry profitability.
+The crude tanker (DBO) orderbook has risen steadily for many months.
+The orderbook tells us how many ships have been ordered and how many are under construction.
+It also helps us to assess companies’ expectations of future rates and industry profitability.

 Tanker orderbook continues to rise